 Duration: Roughly 13 hours, 25 minutes of video tutorials (or less if you skip the inventory tutorial series included in the playlist)

 One of the challenges of sandbox game development is that the huge, open, procedurally generated world that often forms the basis of the game can be complex to create and manage.
 As such, it takes some specific skills to first create an open world that players will have fun exploring and interacting with, then balancing this world with game performance to ensure smooth gameplay.

 To this end, the Create And Manage Huge Worlds tutorial shows you exactly how to set up, generate and design huge worlds in Unity, then learn how to efficiently control them.
 You’ll learn how to use terrain tools to generate your world, then split it into chunks for easier management.
-In addition, the tutorial teaches you how to manage performance and optimize gameplay.
+In addition, the sandbox tutorial teaches you how to manage performance and optimize gameplay.

 You’ll need a basic-to-intermediate knowledge of Unity and C# for this course, meaning that slightly more experienced coders may get more use out of it than complete novices.
 However, it’s still highly accessible and easy to follow thanks to its step-by-step guides – so while it may take beginners slightly longer to get to grips with the skills here, it’s still a great way to learn about sandbox world design.

 Key Topics Covered: